pacien/upem-java-wallj/src/docs/user.md

 Garbage bounce when colliding other elements such as walls, unexploded bombs or other garbage blocks, and disappear of the screen when reaching a garbage can.

+The explosion of each of the dropped bombs can be delayed using independent timers.

 A stage is considered done once the world has been cleared of all its garbage.
 The player is then allowed to move on to the next stage.
 The game is finished once all stages are completed.